ibm-cloud-docs/vmwaresolutions/services/zerto_ordering_licenses.md

 The **Upgrade** option is displayed only if you must make your {{site.data.keyword.cloud_notm}} account a billable account.
 {: note}

+Within 15 days, you must configure the Call Home feature for Zerto.
+If you do not complete the configuration in this time frame, Zerto blocks certain management activities.
+For more information about the Call Home feature for Zerto, see [Considerations for ordering Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-zerto_ordering#zerto_ordering-private-only).
+{: important}

 ## Results
 {: #zerto_ordering_licenses-results}